Albania's prime minister appoints an AI-generated 'minister' to tackle corruption

 Rama said the AI-generated bot would help ensure that “public tenders will be 100% free of corruption” and will help the government work faster and with full transparency.

-Diella was created in cooperation with Microsoft, using AI’s up-to-date models and techniques to guarantee accuracy in offering the duties it is charged with, an official at Albania’s National Agency for Information Society said.
+Diella uses AI’s up-to-date models and techniques to guarantee accuracy in offering the duties it is charged with, according to Albania’s National Agency for Information Society's website.

-The official was not authorized to talk to reporters and spoke on condition of anonymity.
-The agency manages the administration’s information systems.

 Rama’s Socialist Party secured a fourth consecutive term after winning 83 of the 140 Assembly seats in the May 11 parliamentary elections.
 The party can govern alone and pass most legislation, but it needs a two-thirds majority, or 93 seats, to change the Constitution.